rkoeninger/roman_numerals/README.md

 It has some limitations:

   * It only supports the characters `I`, `V`, `X`, `L`, `C`, `D` and `M`.
-  * Instances of [substractive notation][sub-not] only support a single prefix character.
+  * Instances of [subtractive notation][sub-not] only support a single prefix character.
   * However, subtractive pairs can contain any two characters so long as the first is less than the first.
 So `roman_value('IM') == 999`, which I don't think is typical.

 [rom-num]: //en.wikipedia.org/wiki/Roman_numerals